 World Cup 2014 Spotlight: Child Prostitution in Brazil

-In Brazil, it is estimated that 500,000 children roam the streets as prostitutes, selling their bodies in order to provide for themselves.1 Pressured into this position by physical abuse, economic need, or simply because it is their best option for survival, these children sell themselves to sexual exploitation for only a few dollars.
+In Brazil, child prostitution is a polemic topic, especially in light of the upcoming World Cup.* Pressured into this position by physical abuse, economic need, or simply because it is their best option for survival, these children sell themselves to sexual exploitation for only a few dollars.
 Long viewed for its sexually liberal reputation, Brazil has been a popular a destination for sexual tourism.
 With the growing anticipation of the upcoming World Cup and Olympic Games, the issue of child prostitution has been put in the spotlight by both the Brazilian government and civil society groups as a pressing issue that cannot be ignored.

 Blurred Lines and Mixed Signals

-Although the issue of child prostitution has recently received more attention, the problem is largely visible year-round throughout Brazil.3 This may be due to conflicting laws, practices, and attitudes toward the profession of prostitution.
-In Brazil, the age of consent is set at 14, although some children begin prostituting as young as age 8.4 The laws regarding the age of consent, however, do not clearly delineate the lines between consensual sex and rape.
+Although the issue of child prostitution has recently received more attention, the problem is largely visible year-round throughout Brazil.2 This may be due to conflicting laws, practices, and attitudes toward the profession of prostitution.
+In Brazil, the age of consent is set at 14, although some children begin prostituting as young as age 8.3 The laws regarding the age of consent, however, do not clearly delineate the lines between consensual sex and rape.
 According to their penal code, having sexual relations with anyone younger than 14 is considered a crime, punishable by 6-10 years in prison.
-Sex with someone between the years of 14-18 is also punishable with 1-4 years in prison for the corruption of minors.4 Despite these laws, in a recent case it was decided that sex with three 12-year-old girls was not considered statutory rape due to the fact that the victims had worked as prostitutes.5 These mixed messages from the government simultaneously condemn and condone the act of sex with minors.
+Sex with someone between the years of 14-18 is also punishable with 1-4 years in prison for the corruption of minors.3 Despite these laws, in a case from March 2013, it was decided that sex with three 12-year-old girls was not considered statutory rape due to the fact that the victims had worked as prostitutes.4 According to Amnesty International, this decision was overturned in August of the same year after both national and international backlash.5 These mixed messages from the government simultaneously condemn and condone the act of sex with minors.

 Although they may be working to help prevent sexual exploitation and the spread of STDs, these sex worker advocacy groups are often marginalized.
 In one example, the Davida organization was recently dislocated from its Rio location in order to build a hotel.6 The pro-prostitution groups also work to prepare local prostitutes for possible encounters with anticipated foreigners for the upcoming sporting events.
 In one case, the Minas Gerais State Association of Prostitutes in Belo Horizonte has made free English classes available to members of the association in preparation for interacting with potential clients.2 This is seen as a protective measure designed to help prostitutes during business interactions.
 The president of the association, Cida Vieira, stated, “This is important for the dignity of the work, the women need to be able to negotiate a fair price and defend themselves.”2